Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Recent Enforcement Actions & News

-Stadium Drone Incident at University of Illinois Memorial Stadium
+Stadium TFR Violation at University of Illinois Memorial Stadium

 enforcement

-A 34-year-old operator flew a drone into restricted airspace during a Big Ten football game at the University of Illinois Memorial Stadium in Champaign.
-The drone hovered within 10 feet of a SWAT officer in an overwatch position, capturing images of security tactics.
-University police used SkySafe drone detection technology to locate the operator to a fourth-floor balcony half a mile away within minutes.
+A 34-year-old operator flew a drone within 10 feet of a SWAT officer during a Big Ten football game at the University of Illinois Memorial Stadium in Champaign.
+University police used SkySafe drone detection technology to track the operator to a fourth-floor balcony half a mile away within minutes.
 Operator arrested and charged with reckless conduct.
-Historical data from detection systems showed pattern of prior unauthorized flights.
+Historical detection data showed pattern of prior unauthorized flights.

 regulatory change